lazavgeridis/Neural-Style-Transfer/README.md

 In general, running the algorithm for 1000-1500 iterations produces nice results.
 However, it is highly advised to run the algorithm on a
 GPU, since it significantly speeds up the process.
 For a 400x300 image, 1000 iterations take about 60 minutes on a CPU!

-Sidenote: Both the content and style image must be of the same dimensions
+Sidenote: Both the content and style image must be the same dimensions

 ## Setup